rcazzara/seldovia/_people/Minano_Jim.md

 cemetery_plot: 168
 source_file: Cemetery Directory
 ---
-**JAMES GRAFTON MINANO, "Jim"**, was born in Beaver, Alaska September 23, 1909 to James **Minano** and Susie **SHUKSHALIK (**various spellings).
+**JAMES GRAFTON MINANO, "Jimmy"**, was born in Beaver, Alaska September 23, 1909 to James **Minano** and Susie **SHUKSHALIK (**various spellings).

-James **Minano**, Sr. was a Japanese immigrant who was shipwrecked near Point Barrow and spent 67 of his life in Alaska and the United States.
+Jimmy's father, James **Minano**, Sr. was a Japanese immigrant who was shipwrecked near Point Barrow and spent 67 of his life in Alaska and the United States.
 He left Japan for the first and last time in 1869 at the age of 11 as a mess boy on a ship.
 When his boat was wrecked in Siberia in 1880 he managed to walk the coast to a